yangyanzhan/note.sh/README.md

 # Design Principles

-note.sh is designed to be extremely versatile, so the argument parser is implemented to accept several names for a same action.
+* note.sh is designed to be extremely versatile.
+For example, when implementing the argument parser, I deliberately accept several names (including shortcuts) for the same action.

 # RoadMap